zhukovanadezhda/smith-waterman/README.md

 ### Examples

 To test the program two web resources were used.
-One for the short examples with visualisation of the score matrix and another one is a real Smith–Waterman algorithm from EMBOSS to aligne real sequences.
+One for the short examples with visualisation of the score matrix and another one is a real Smith–Waterman algorithm from EMBOSS to align real sequences.

 [Short alignments (<10)](https://gtuckerkellogg.github.io/pairwise/demo/)